sabinlungudotcpp/groupProjectSEM/README.md

 > **16. The top N populated cities in a district where N is provided by the user.**

-> **17. All the capital cities in the world organised by largest population to smallest.
+> **17. All the capital cities in the world organised by largest population to smallest.**

-> All the capital cities in a continent organised by largest population to smallest.
+> **18. All the capital cities in a continent organised by largest population to smallest.**

-> All the capital cities in a region organised by largest to smallest.
+> **19. All the capital cities in a region organised by largest to smallest.**

 > The top N populated capital cities in the world where N is provided by the user.